-Similar to inheritance tax, gift tax applies on worldwide assets of Italian residents, while only assets existing in Italy are subject to tax if the donor was not an Italian resident at the time of the donation.
+Similar to inheritance tax, gift tax applies to the worldwide assets of Italian residents, while assets existing only in Italy are subject to tax if the donor was not an Italian resident at the time of the donation.

-An individual would be considered a resident in Italy for tax purposes if, for the greater part of the tax period (more than 183 days in any calendar year), at least one of the following conditions is met:
+An individual is considered to be a resident in Italy for tax purposes if, for the greater part of the tax period (more than 183 days in any calendar year), at least one of the following conditions is met:

-- He or she is registered under the Italian Office of the Resident Population (anagrafe della popolazione residente). - He or she has their domicile in Italy, according to the Italian Civil Code (i.e., where an individual has established their place of business and family life). - He or she has established their residence in Italy according to the Italian Civil Code (i.e., the place where the individual has their habitual abode).
+- ► He or she is registered under the Italian Office of the Resident Population (anagrafe della popolazione residente). - ► He or she has his or her domicile in Italy, according to the Italian Civil Code (i.e., where an individual has established his or her place of business and family life). - He or she has established his or her residence in Italy according to the Italian Civil Code (i.e., the place where the individual has his or her habitual abode).